orsonteodoro/psdoom-ng/README.md

  1. Install all dependencies: gcc, make, libsdl, sdl_mixer, sdl_net, python.
  2. `cd trunk && ./configure && make`
+ 4. Get a copy of Doom, to copy the file Doom2.wad.
  3. Action! `./src/psdoom`

 Find more information in: